A panel of executives and thought leaders offer insights into how digital technologies are transforming businesses.

 MIT Sloan Management Review brought together Kim Stevenson, Intel’s chief information officer, and Mark Norman, the president of Zipcar, now part of Avis, along with Andy McAfee of MIT’s Center for Digital Business and Didier Bonnet, who runs Capgemini Consulting’s digital transformation practice.
 In a wide-ranging discussion, they made the following points:

+- See beyond the hype.
 The hype might make it feel like mobile, social media, analytics and embedded sensors and cloud computing are now well established.
 In fact, “We’re only at the very, very beginning of this next generation of computing, and I think that every industry leader will be the ones that transform first,” said Kim Stevenson of Intel.

 - Technologies don’t change companies, companies change companies.
 Technologies don’t change anything.
 “What’s really transformative is the way that you actually put it all together,” said Capgemini’s Didier Bonnet.

 - Find well-spoken technologists.
 Companies need tech-savvy people at a high level, and other leaders need to take them seriously.
 “A critical skill at the top of a company is to have someone who can keep scanning the technology landscape and explain it to the rest of the management team, so inertia and the complacency can’t take hold,” said Zipcar’s Mark Norman.